Custom fields for RevRec

 FieldState

-Upload NameFrozen — cannot be modified
+Upload NameFrozen — can't be modified.

-Data TypeFrozen — cannot be modified
+Data TypeFrozen — can't be modified.

-Other attribute label checkboxesCan be changed as needed
+Other attribute label checkboxesCan be changed as needed.

-Application/display nameCan be modified after saving
+Application/display nameCan be modified after saving.

 Data sync behavior